People’s lives rarely stay the same for long; so a health cover policy that suited you a few years back might not be right for right now.

 This will change your cover to either families or single parents from the date of the birth.
 Increased premiums will also apply as a result of upgrading your policy.

-Couples, families or single parents covers – You can add your baby to your membership after their birth.
+Couples, families or single parents covers – You have 12 months to add your baby to your membership so they are included from their date of birth.
 Adding a baby to a couples cover will change it to a families cover, however if you are on one of our Growing Families products, your premium will stay the same.

 Do you have children that are turning 21 or 25 soon?

-If your chid is aged between 21 and 25 and is studying full-time, they can be covered under your policy as a ‘student dependent’ for no extra cost (provided they’re not married on in a de facto relationship).
+If your child is aged between 21 and 25 and is studying full-time, they can be covered under your policy as a ‘student dependent’ for no extra cost (provided they’re not married or in a de facto relationship).

-For a child that isn’t studying full-time (also not married on in a de facto relationship), they can still be covered under your policy, for an additional cost.
+For a child that isn’t studying full-time (also not married or in a de facto relationship), they can still be covered under your policy, for an additional cost.